security-force-monitor/research-handbook/source/materiel-equipment.rst

 Description
 ~~~~~~~~~~~

-The unique 32 character code assigned to the materiel with the :ref:`equipment` which is the focus of the claim.
+The unique 32 character code assigned to the materiel which is the focus of the :ref:`equipment` claim.

 Attribute type
 ~~~~~~~~~~~~~~